 Most ozone monitoring stations are located in rural areas of the Puget Sound region in the western foothills of the Cascade Mountains, while the precursor chemicals that react with sunlight to produce ozone are generated primarily in large metropolitan areas (mostly by cars and trucks).
 The photochemical formation of ozone takes several hours, and the highest concentrations of ozone are measured in the communities downwind of these large urban areas.
 In the Puget Sound region, the hot sunny days favorable for ozone formation also tend to have light north-to-northwest winds.
-Map 3 shows the ozone monitoring network and the highest concentrations measured in 2019.
+Map 3 shows the ozone monitoring network and the design values (three-year average of the 4th highest concentrations) measured in 2020-2022.